 The guidelines for teachers, school directors and policy makers are available on the project portal in national languages (Italian and Swedish)

 The Guidelines for School Directors and Policy Makers are available on the project portal.
-The aim is to outline a suggested strategy for the mainstreaming of the implementation of innovative ICT based approaches to teach Sciences at Secondary school level and to introduce them as part of the teachers’ professional qualifications through a more aware and structured mastering of Digital Competences.
+The aim is to outline a suggested strategy for the mainstreaming of the implementation of innovative ICT based approaches to teach sciences at secondary school level and to introduce them as part of the teachers’ professional qualifications through a more aware and structured mastering of digital competences.

 The second meeting took place in Limerick (IE) on 19 – 20 September 2019.
 Ann Mutvei from Sodertorn University (SE) and Lorenzo Martellini from Pixel (IT) presented to the partners the current results related to the production of the guidelines for teachers.
 The meeting was also the opportunity for the partners to discuss the next activity which is the development of the toolkit for teachers.